Note

 The advantages of using named formulas include:

-• The formula's definition is immutable.
+- The formula's definition is immutable.
 The definition in Formulas is the single source of truth and the value can't be changed somewhere else in the app.
-With variables, it's possible that some code unexpectedly changes a value, but this isn't possible with named formulas.
+With variables, it's possible that some code unexpectedly changes a value, but this difficult to debug situation isn't possible with named formulas.

-• Named formulas is an Excel concept.
+- Named formulas is an Excel concept.
 Power Fx uses Excel concepts where possible since so many people know Excel well.
 Named formulas are the equivalent of named cells and named formulas in Excel, managed with the Name Manager.
-They recalculate automatically like a spreadsheet, just like control properties do.
+They recalculate automatically like cells of a spreadsheet and control properties do.

 Named formulas are defined, one after another in the Formulas property, each ending with a semi-colon.
-The type of the formula is inferred from the types of the expression, which is based on the types of the elements within the expression and how they're used together.
+The type of the formula is inferred from the types of the elements within the formula and how they're used together.
 For example, these named formulas retrieve useful information about the current user from Dataverse:

 UserEmail = User().Email;